 It’s also important to inspect the condition of the coolant, not just how much is in the tank.
-Unlike the other fluids, coolant has a relatively short shelf life and should be changed regularly according to the interval in the owner’s manual.
+Unlike the other fluids, coolant has a relatively short shelf life, and should be changed regularly according to the interval in the owner’s manual.
 Neglecting this can cause trouble down the road.
-Be sure to look at the coolant and if it’s a light, slightly opaque color.
+Be sure to look at the coolant and confirm it’s a light, slightly opaque color.
 It should not look dark, muddy, or thick.
 That’s a serious sign of potential trouble.
 Be sure to also look at the condition of belts and hoses.
 These are rubber pieces; over time they become brittle and dry, especially with the temperature swings that regularly occur under the hood.
 You want these parts to have a little bit of give when you prod them with a finger, and you don’t want to see any cracks.

-Don’t be afraid to pull the dipstick and double-check the oil.
+Don’t be afraid to pull the dipstick and double check the oil.
 Good oil has a golden brown color and it should be within the hashes, holes, or crosshatches that all might mark the acceptable range of oil.
 If you get a dry dipstick, oil that looks milky-white, or a dipstick encased in sludge, don’t walk away - run.

 It’s tempting to blast the radio and roll the windows down as if you’ve already signed the paperwork, but the test drive process needs to be approached more judiciously if you’re to learn whether the car is hiding any ugly secrets.
 To that end, there are a few good strategies to use that will help sniff out any trouble lurking behind a pretty paint job.

 The first thing you want to do is start the car with the windows up and the climate control and radio turned off.
 Listen to the idle and look at the tachometer.
 Is the car idling smooth?
 Did it start right away?
 Are they any noises that seem suspect?
-Unless it’s very cold out, a good car will turn over quickly and promptly settle into an even idle, indicated by the tachometer needle hovering consistently at an appropriate increment.
+Unless it’s very cold out, a good car will start quickly and promptly settle into an even idle, indicated by the tachometer needle hovering consistently at an appropriate increment.